lipo49/todayTix/README.md

-# Global Home Task suite
+# TodayTix Home Task suite

 I used Selenium, TestNG, Maven & Java to run the tests.